Furlough scheme extended until end of March 2021

 “We all hope for the best but make sure we plan for any eventuality.”

-As a result of this further extension, the Job Retention Bonus –a £1,000 one-off payment to firms that had retained previously-furloughed staff until the end of January 2021 – would be scrapped for now and replaced with a new “retention incentive” that would be deployed at an “appropriate time”.
+As a result of this further extension, the Job Retention Bonus – a £1,000 one-off payment to firms that had retained previously-furloughed staff until the end of January 2021 – would be scrapped for now and replaced with a new “retention incentive” that would be deployed at an “appropriate time”.

 About £40bn has been spent on the furlough scheme since it was introduced in March and it has been about 9.6 million people having benefited from the scheme to date.

-Through this website you are able to link to other websites which are not under the control of MAD-HR Ltd. We have no control over the nature, content and availability of those sites.
-The inclusion of any links does not necessarily imply a recommendation or endorse the views expressed within them.
+There may be occasions where the articles contain links to external websites.
+We have no control over the nature, content and availability of those sites.
+The inclusion of such links does imply a recommendation or endorse the views expressed within them.